MEET The TEAM

 Lina Perez, M.D., PSYCHIATRIST

 Dr. Perez is a Board Certified Adult Psychiatrist who has been in practice for over twenty years.
 She has worked in a variety of treatment settings including inpatient, crisis residential programs, long-term residential treatment facilities, assertive community treatment programs, and outpatient facilities.
 For over ten years, she has utilized a hybrid model of treatment in these settings, involving both in-person and Telemedicine care.
-Dr. Perez believes in establishing a balance between mental health and physical wellness.
-She values connecting with her patients to create a bond of trust, which has allowed her to create an individualized plan of treatment.
-She is fluent in both English and Spanish.

-which is an often underserved portion of the community.
+Throughout the years it has been important to her to treat members of the hispanic population in her places of work, which is an often underserved portion of the community.
 Dr. Perez completed her psychiatric residency training at Einstein Medical Center in Philadelphia, Pennsylvania.
-She is also a member of the American Psychiatric Association and
+She is also a member of the American Psychiatric Association and the Florida Psychiatric Society.

 Joey Guarnaccia, LMHC, Psychotherapist